ManticoreGamesInc/platform-documentation/src/core_api.md

 ## Overview

 CORE has integrated version 5.3.4 of the Lua library.
-For detailed technical information, see their [reference manual](https://www.lua.org/manual/5.3/).
+For detailed technical information, see their :fas fa-external-link-alt: [reference manual](https://www.lua.org/manual/5.3/).
 At a high level, CORE Lua types can be divided into two groups: data structures and [CoreObjects](/core_api/classes/coreobject).
 Data structures are owned by Lua, while [CoreObjects](/core_api/classes/coreobject) are owned by the engine and could be destroyed while still referenced by Lua.

 Properties, functions, and events inherited by [CoreObject](/core_api/classes/coreobject) types are listed below.
 Both properties and events are accessed with `.propertyName` and `.eventName`, while functions are accessed with `:functionName()`.